awslabs/aws-crt-java/README.md

 ### S3 Tests

-Most of S3 related tests requires aws credentials and a set of pre-configured S3 buckets.
+Most of S3 related tests require AWS credentials and a set of pre-configured S3 buckets.
 There is a helper script from aws-c-s3 that can be used to set up the test environment, [here](https://github.com/awslabs/aws-c-s3/tree/main/tests/test_helper).

 Example to use the helper and run the S3 tests: